McIntosh MC125KW Quad Balanced Power Amplifier

 Usability of Consumer Electronic Products

-Han (Han et al., 2000) noted that a consumer electronic product is not just a tool that performs a task, but also a home decoration that expresses one's lifestyle or personality.
-So, it not only should be easy to use, but also needs to be aesthetically pleasing.
-Traditional electronic product designers focused mostly on the aesthetic integrity aspect and hence front panel controls can be relatively small in shape, be the same color and size, and have no hierarchy.
-However, research has shown that as electronic devices become more sophisticated users are becoming increasingly frustrated with the complexity in understanding how to use them, and usability is becoming a dominant factor that affects a user's decision to purchase a product.
-A new definition for usability of consumer products was defined as ‘satisfying the users in terms of both the performance and the image and impression felt by them’.
+Han et al. (2000) noted that a consumer electronic product is not merely a tool for performing tasks; it also serves as a home decoration that reflects one’s lifestyle and personality.
+Therefore, products must not only be easy to use but also aesthetically pleasing.
+Traditionally, electronic product designers emphasized aesthetic integrity, resulting in front panel controls that are often small, uniform in color and size, and lacking in hierarchy.
+However, research indicates that as electronic devices become more sophisticated, users increasingly struggle with understanding how to operate them, making usability a critical factor in purchasing decisions.
+A new definition of usability for consumer products has emerged, emphasizing the need to satisfy users in terms of both performance and the overall image and impression they receive.

-Traditional concepts of usability as applied to software systems cannot be applied to electronic products as they are hybrid systems consisting of hardware components such as knobs and dials, visual components like displays and meters, and software interfaces such as mobile apps or web interfaces.
-Usability needs to be blended across these different aspects of the design.
+Traditional concepts of usability used in software systems cannot be directly applied to electronic products, as these are hybrid systems that incorporate hardware components like knobs and dials, visual elements such as displays and meters, and software interfaces like mobile apps or web platforms.
+Therefore, usability must be integrated across these various design aspects.

-While aesthetics is important in consumer electronic design, the physical user interface needs to allow users to quickly be able to identify key features that allow them to get up and running.
-Users expect interfaces to give a sense of consistency, predictability and to be informative.
-Consistency, color, brightness, shape, and texture all play into this.
-One of the challenges for user-centered design (UCD) with consumer electronics is balancing a hierarchical layout that achieves these goals balanced with the elegant look and feel that traditional designers lean towards.
+While aesthetics are important in consumer electronic design, the physical user interface must enable users to quickly identify key features that allow them to get started.
+Users expect interfaces to provide consistency, predictability, and informative guidance.
+Factors such as consistency, color, brightness, shape, and texture contribute to this experience.
+One of the challenges for user-centered design (UCD) in consumer electronics is balancing a hierarchical layout that meets these goals with the elegant look and feel favored by traditional designers.

-Other key aspects of usability include learnability and memorability.
-Users should be able to grasp the key features and be able to easily remember them.
-If users find they are constantly referring to a complex instruction manual to repeat the same task, then key aspects of usability are missing.
-Their research showed that with some products key features are never utilized simply because manuals are too complex, or the steps to enable the feature were too complex and difficult to remember.
+Other important aspects of usability include learnability and memorability.
+Users should be able to understand key features and easily recall them.
+If users find themselves repeatedly consulting a complex instruction manual to perform the same task, essential elements of usability are lacking.
+Research indicates that with some products, key features remain underutilized simply because the manuals are too complicated or the steps to enable those features are difficult to remember.

-Han and his colleagues provided a list of 48 dimensions, 23 performances related and 25 visuals, to allow designers and developers to better understand the nature of usability as it relates to consumer electronic products.
-The goal of the list is to provide a framework to allow for the design of electronics that balance the two somewhat competing aspects of usability and visual appearance (Han et al., 2000).
+Han and his colleagues provided a list of 48 dimensions—23 related to performance and 25 related to visuals—to help designers and developers better understand usability in the context of consumer electronic products.
+The goal of this list is to offer a framework that facilitates the design of electronics, balancing the often competing aspects of usability and visual appeal (Han et al., 2000).

 Usability in the Development of Consumer Electronics: Issues and Actors

-Van Kuijk and his colleagues (Van Kuijk, Kanis et al., 2006) defined the goal in an article to identify both the issues and actors encountered in companies that manufacture consumer electronics.
-A broad spectrum of topics is considered, such as development process, company culture, organization of the usability department, how groups are managed, and the experience level of the usability department along with the flexibility they are given in decision-making.
-The authors started out with a real-life scenario that one of them had with an engineering Ph.D. colleague.
-His colleague had recently purchased a high-end stereo system, and after an hour and a half of trying, was unable to determine how to stream internet radio out of the system.
-The colleague could not figure out how to use it, or which buttons to push.
-The author noted that the unit looked spectacular but on closer inspection of the front panel, he mentioned over-technological descriptions of functions, buttons that did not look like buttons, and other usability issues.
-He asked himself whether any usability testing had been done, or whether the designers knew how to design for ease of use.
+Van Kuijk and his colleagues (Van Kuijk, Kanis et al., 2006) aimed to identify the issues and challenges faced by companies that manufacture consumer electronics.
+They considered a broad range of topics, including the development process, company culture, organization of the usability department, group management, the experience level of usability staff, and the flexibility they have in decision-making.
+The authors began with a real-life scenario involving an engineering Ph.D. colleague who had recently purchased a high-end stereo system.
+After an hour and a half of trying, he was unable to stream internet radio from the system.
+He struggled to understand how to use it and which buttons to press.
+Although the unit looked spectacular, a closer inspection of the front panel revealed over-technical descriptions of functions, buttons that didn’t resemble typical buttons, and other usability issues.
+This led the author to question whether any usability testing had been conducted or if the designers understood how to prioritize ease of use.

-At the end of the analysis, it is concluded that corporate culture is a key player in the objective of incorporating user-centric design in electronic products.
-Companies must ensure that UCD is ingrained in all groups including the usability research group, the product development and design group, electronic designers, and product and marketing managers.
-The groups should be kept updated on the results of internal usability studies, as well as feedback from the field regarding customer usability concerns.
+The analysis concludes that corporate culture plays a crucial role in integrating user-centric design (UCD) into electronic products.
+Companies must ensure that UCD is embedded in all teams, including usability research, product development and design, electronic design, and product and marketing management.
+These groups should be kept informed about the results of internal usability studies and feedback from the field regarding customer usability concerns.

 Detecting and Explaining Usability Issues of Consumer Electronic Products

-Along with price and functionality, usability is becoming a key factor in a buyer’s decision-making process.
-For user control electronic products are implementing a combination of traditional physical items like buttons and dials, along with touchscreens, visual displays, and apps.
-While all of this gives users a wide array of choices in how to interact with a product, the side effect is that they are becoming overwhelmed with complexity, and the difficulty of implementing the various approaches in controlling the devices (Benvenuti, Buda et al., 2021).
+Alongside price and functionality, usability is becoming a key factor in a buyer's decision-making process.
+To enhance user control, electronic products are incorporating a mix of traditional physical elements like buttons and dials, as well as touchscreens, visual displays, and apps.
+While this variety offers users multiple ways to interact with a product, it can also lead to overwhelming complexity and challenges in effectively managing the various control methods (Benvenuti, Buda et al., 2021).

-The issue can get compounded by the lack of feedback on issues encountered by users as they attempt to control electronic devices via the various interfaces.
-Benvenuti and his colleagues proposed that one approach to acquiring usable information to improve design of electronic devices is to implement the same logging and data gathering technologies that computers use.
-Computer software, web applications, and mobile apps produce server logs that track every action a user takes, along with application and system errors.
-These logs generally fall into the category of Big Data and can be used to produce analytics reports that allow designers and developers to detect key issues users are encountering; as more data is collected, more useful information is gathered.
+The issue is further compounded by the lack of feedback regarding problems users encounter while trying to control electronic devices through various interfaces.
+Benvenuti and his colleagues proposed that one effective approach to gathering usable information for improving electronic device design is to implement logging and data-gathering technologies similar to those used in computers.
+Computer software, web applications, and mobile apps generate server logs that track every action a user takes, along with application and system errors.
+These logs typically fall into the category of Big Data and can be analyzed to produce reports that help designers and developers identify key issues users face.
+As more data is collected, increasingly valuable insights can be obtained.

-Gathering logs would be particularly helpful with electronic devices given the available ways users can interact with them.
-If logging were implemented, the logs could be fed into currently available powerful analytics programs that can provide analysis of each method of interaction, but also provide cross correlations for users who are attempting multiple approaches in controlling a device.
-All of this can be done anonymously with user acceptance as it is done with web applications.
-If an electronic device already has smart technology like Bluetooth, WIFI, and possibly onboard memory then implementing a logging system can be built on top of this.
-This would provide a continuous feedback loop to allow for continuous usability enhancements even as systems are upgraded.
+Gathering logs would be particularly beneficial for electronic devices due to the various ways users can interact with them.
+If logging were implemented, these logs could be integrated into powerful analytics programs that analyze each interaction method and identify cross-correlations for users employing multiple approaches to control a device.
+This can be done anonymously with user consent, similar to practices in web applications.
+If an electronic device already incorporates smart technology such as Bluetooth, Wi-Fi, or onboard memory, implementing a logging system can easily build on these features.
+This would create a continuous feedback loop, enabling ongoing usability enhancements even as systems are upgraded.

 Barriers to and Enablers of Usability in Electronic Consumer Product Development

-A study was conducted to identify and categorize the various enablers and barriers that practitioners encounter when working to integrate UCD into electronic devices (Van Kuijk, Kanis et al., 2017).
-The increased integration of information technology into electronic devices has effectively turned many of them into powerful minicomputers on their own.
-This in turn has led to the design of more and varying sophisticated user interfaces, which requires more attention to the usability aspects of the devices.
+A study was conducted to identify and categorize the various enablers and barriers that practitioners face when integrating user-centered design (UCD) into electronic devices (Van Kuijk, Kanis et al., 2017).
+The growing integration of information technology into electronic devices has effectively transformed many of them into powerful minicomputers.
+Consequently, this has led to the development of increasingly sophisticated user interfaces, necessitating greater attention to the usability aspects of these devices.

-Usability as relates to electronic devices is broken down into three categories.
-Effectiveness relates to users being able to accurately complete a specific goal with a device.
-Efficiency is the amount of time required by users to complete a goal effectively.
-Satisfaction is more subjective and relates to a user achieving a positive attitude with no feelings of discomfort in achieving a goal.
-All three of these must be evaluated and addressed by usability specialists and designers towards the goal of producing a UCD product.
+Usability in relation to electronic devices can be broken down into three categories.
+Effectiveness refers to users' ability to accurately complete specific goals with a device.
+Efficiency measures the amount of time required for users to achieve these goals effectively.
+Satisfaction is more subjective, reflecting a user’s positive feelings and lack of discomfort while reaching a goal.
+Usability specialists and designers must evaluate and address all three aspects to achieve a user-centered design (UCD) product.

-The authors note that both technological complexity and functionality of electronic components is increasing, along with ways in which users can interact with these devices, whether that be a traditional hardware interface, web app or mobile app.
-This competes with companies wanting to shorten time to market cycles due to business competition, which in turn puts pressure on designers and developers to complete usability analysis on more complex systems in a shortened time.
+The authors note that the technological complexity and functionality of electronic components are increasing, along with the various ways users can interact with these devices, whether through traditional hardware interfaces, web apps, or mobile apps.
+This trend competes with companies' desire to shorten time-to-market cycles due to business competition, which places pressure on designers and developers to conduct usability analyses on more complex systems within tighter timelines.

-With most categories of consumer electronics, new companies are starting up and entering the marketplace, and more consumer choices are becoming available.
-Even well-established companies are feeling sales pressure from the increasing number of competitors who may offer similar products as their own—with similar performance and features—but at a lower cost and in some cases better usability.
-Similarly, to Benvenuti (Benvenuti, Buda et al., 2021), the authors note that usability must be balanced with visual appearance.
+In many categories of consumer electronics, new companies are entering the marketplace, leading to increased consumer choices.
+Even well-established companies are feeling sales pressure from the growing number of competitors offering similar products with comparable performance and features, often at lower prices and, in some cases, with better usability.
+Echoing Benvenuti et al. (2021), the authors emphasize that usability must be balanced with visual appeal.

-With today's ever complicated electronic equipment and shortened development cycles, a wide array of issues needs to be considered to correctly implement UCD.
-There is no one fixed approach and while the study provides insight into what enables UCD and what hinders it, each company needs to self-adapt and implement a system that works for their culture and working groups.
-Ideally, UCD would be ingrained into a company’s culture, but it at least needs to be part of the working philosophy of interface designers, electronic designers, and software designers.
-In the long run, businesses that are able to implement UCD well will have competitive advantages over those who do not.
+In today's increasingly complex electronic landscape and with shortened development cycles, a wide range of issues must be considered to effectively implement user-centered design (UCD).
+There is no one-size-fits-all approach; while the study offers insights into what enables and hinders UCD, each company must adapt and create a system that aligns with its culture and workgroups.
+Ideally, UCD should be ingrained in a company’s culture, but it should at least be part of the core philosophy of interface, electronic, and software designers.
+Ultimately, businesses that successfully implement UCD will gain a competitive advantage over those that do not.

 Evaluating User Interfaces for Audio Equipment

-Dewey and Wakefield (Dewey et al., 2014) provided proposed guidelines for the audio industry to design and evaluate user interfaces for audio equipment.
-They completed a case study in two phases, for two different pieces of audio equipment, to provide a basis for their proposal.
+Dewey and Wakefield (2014) proposed guidelines for the audio industry to design and evaluate user interfaces for audio equipment.
+They conducted a case study in two phases, focusing on two different pieces of audio equipment, to support their proposal.

-In phase one, they evaluated user interfaces for audio equalizers which are components in stereo systems that allow users to filter out or amplify certain frequencies.
-For instance, bass sounds could be amplified, and mid-range could be attenuated.
-Expert users were provided with three traditional, and four novel audio equalizer interfaces and given the task of removing a resonant frequency produced by a snare drum using each one.
-The time testers spent thinking about and navigating the interface, vs using the equalizer to remove the resonant frequency was measured.
-It was determined that several of the novel interfaces resulted in quicker completion times than the traditional interfaces.
+In phase one, the authors evaluated user interfaces for audio equalizers, which are components in stereo systems that allow users to filter or amplify specific frequencies.
+For example, bass sounds could be amplified while mid-range frequencies could be attenuated.
+Expert users were presented with three traditional and four novel audio equalizer interfaces, tasked with removing a resonant frequency produced by a snare drum using each interface.
+The time spent thinking about and navigating the interface, compared to the time spent actually using the equalizer to remove the resonant frequency, was measured.
+The results indicated that several of the novel interfaces led to quicker completion times than the traditional ones.

-The second test involved evaluating one traditional and three novel audio mixer interfaces.
-Audio mixers allow sound inputs from multiple sources to be mixed and then sent to the speaker system.
-In phase 2, the participants provided a preference ranking on the mixers and selected 5 keywords from a preselected list to describe their level of satisfaction.
-One of the novel interfaces provided the highest test results.
+The second test evaluated one traditional and three novel audio mixer interfaces.
+Audio mixers combine sound inputs from multiple sources before sending the output to the speaker system.
+In phase two, participants ranked their preferences for the mixers and selected five keywords from a preselected list to describe their level of satisfaction.
+One of the novel interfaces achieved the highest test results.

-The authors provided a suggested list of steps based on the approach and results of the equalizer and mixer testing.
-They also presented an approach to be used in the evaluation and design of user interfaces for audio equipment.
-The case study concluded that audio products should adopt a meticulous design and evaluation process of new interfaces for more intuitive user experience.
+The authors presented a suggested list of steps based on the approach and results of the equalizer and mixer testing.
+They also outlined a framework for evaluating and designing user interfaces for audio equipment.
+The case study concluded that audio products should implement a meticulous design and evaluation process for new interfaces to enhance the user experience.

 Summary and Recommendations

-McIntosh has continued to be a successful company in an increasingly competitive market.
-Respected retailer Crutchfield lists almost forty high-end integrated amplifiers that would be considered competitors to McIntosh, yet to this point McIntosh continues to be a popular brand.
-They focus on improving the electronic design and sound quality of their equipment while maintaining the traditional 1960s look and feel of their front panels.
-The company has also surprisingly chosen not to build in Bluetooth or Wi-Fi support for online streaming services like Spotify and Pandora via phone apps.
-Even with more features, their award-winning competitors have produced streamlined, and intuitive, front panel designs.
-As has been noted in several audio forums, the McIntosh blue meters serve limited purpose, other than for aesthetics; and to allow users to quickly identify the brand.
+McIntosh has maintained its success in an increasingly competitive market.
+Respected retailer Crutchfield lists nearly forty high-end integrated amplifiers that compete with McIntosh, yet the brand remains popular.
+McIntosh focuses on enhancing the electronic design and sound quality of its equipment while preserving the traditional 1960s look and feel of its front panels.
+Surprisingly, the company has opted not to incorporate Bluetooth or Wi-Fi support for streaming services like Spotify and Pandora through mobile apps.
+In contrast, many of their award-winning competitors offer streamlined and intuitive front panel designs with additional features.
+As noted in several audio forums, the iconic McIntosh blue meters serve limited practical purpose beyond aesthetics and brand recognition.

-In the opening scenario of "Usability in the Development of Consumer Electronics: Issues and Actors" (Van Kuijk, Kanis et al., 2006), a story was shared that relates to a real-life interaction an author had with an engineering Ph.D. educated colleague who was frustrated after an hour and a half of interacting with a high-end stereo system.
-In particular, the colleague was just trying to stream internet radio through the system.
-He was confused about the usage and placement of the knobs and buttons as well as their functionality.
-This scenario frames the backdrop described in other articles that entailed: while consumer electronics are offering more options both on the technology front—as well as more user interaction options, e.g., Bluetooth and mobile apps—they are becoming more complicated to use; users sometimes cannot quickly figure out how to do something that should be simple like streaming an internet music channel.
+In the opening scenario of "Usability in the Development of Consumer Electronics: Issues and Actors" (Van Kuijk, Kanis et al., 2006), the authors share a real-life interaction involving a colleague with a Ph.D. in engineering who became frustrated after an hour and a half of trying to stream internet radio through a high-end stereo system.
+He struggled to understand the usage and placement of the knobs and buttons, as well as their functionalities.
+This scenario illustrates a broader issue discussed in other articles: while consumer electronics are increasingly offering advanced technology and more user interaction options—such as Bluetooth and mobile apps—they are also becoming more complex to use.
+Users often find it challenging to perform seemingly simple tasks, like streaming an internet music channel.

-Han (Han et al., 2000) notes that traditional interface designers for electronic products mostly focused on the aesthetic as consumers considered the look of these devices of high importance.
-This approach worked fine with limited functionality on non-smart devices.
-However, their same research showed that with the onset of smart devices that could be controlled via Bluetooth and Wi-Fi mobile apps, and that were also offering increasing technical functionality like streaming services, that users were becoming frustrated with their ability to interact with these same devices, and hence usability is coming to the forefront.
-They also note that aesthetics still needs to be a driving factor in the overall design plan.
+Han (Han et al., 2000) notes that traditional interface designers for electronic products primarily focused on aesthetics, as consumers placed high importance on the appearance of these devices.
+This approach was effective for limited-functionality non-smart devices.
+However, their research indicated that with the advent of smart devices—controlled via Bluetooth and Wi-Fi mobile apps and offering enhanced functionalities like streaming services—users began to experience frustration in interacting with these devices.
+Consequently, usability has become a central concern.
+Han also emphasizes that aesthetics should remain a key consideration in the overall design strategy.

-The three competitors to McIntosh from the market comparative analysis all allowed users to get up and running more quickly.
-In his review of the McIntosh, Ralph Werner (Werner, 2014) made a tongue-in-cheek comment that he'd ask McIntosh why they do not upgrade the look and layout of their interface, but he'd most likely get a reply to the effect that they've done it this way for decades, so why change now.
+The three competitors identified in the market comparative analysis enable users to get up and running more quickly.
+In his review of McIntosh, Ralph Werner (Werner, 2014) made a tongue-in-cheek comment suggesting he might ask the company why they haven't upgraded the look and layout of their interface.
+He humorously anticipated a response along the lines of, "We've been doing it this way for decades, so why change now?"

-Van Kuijk (Van Kuijk, Kanis et al., 2017, 2006) pointed out that implementing UCD into electronics ideally will be embedded in corporate culture and be pushed down from management through to the functional groups such as part of a core company design philosophy.
-On their own website, McIntosh talks about how they've continued to use the same color schemes, panel designs, meters and overall look that made them famous in the sixties.
-Per the Robb Report (Ross, 2022), McIntosh still has a strong following and continues to have good sales.
+Van Kuijk (Van Kuijk, Kanis et al., 2017, 2006) emphasized that for user-centered design (UCD) to be effectively implemented in electronics, it should be embedded in corporate culture and endorsed by management, becoming a core part of the company's design philosophy.
+On their website, McIntosh highlights their commitment to the same color schemes, panel designs, meters, and overall aesthetics that established their reputation in the sixties.
+According to the Robb Report (Ross, 2022), McIntosh still enjoys a strong following and maintains robust sales.

 References